This is the best ever ground beef stroganoff recipe without cream of mushroom soup. Stroganoff is so quick and easy to make and everyone likes it.

 It not only tastes good, its a quick weeknight dinner.
 I’ve made this probably hundreds of times for my family.
 I like to change it up every so often, so here are some ideas for you of some variations:

 - This recipe doesn’t have sour cream.
 Sometimes I include it, sometimes I don’t.
-If you like sour cream, add anywhere from 1/4 cup to 1 cup, depending on your tastes preference.
+If you like sour cream, add anywhere from 1/4 cup to 1 cup, depending on your taste preference.

 - My mother-in-law actually gave me the really good idea of canned meat for this.
 I know the art of canning is dying, but it’s awesome to buy stew meat or other cheap cuts of beef and pressure steam them.
 It makes the meat really tender and has a really good taste to add to this.
 I’ve done it several times and it tastes really good and it’s hard to let it sit on the shelf for very long.